shahdivyank/Turning-Point-/README.md

 Irvington High School
 Team 44730 B

-The following documents have code relating to unique parts of the robot's funcation.
+The following documents have code relating to unique parts of the robot's function.